Why

 Continuous

-Filament Fiber vs Staple Fiber Construction
+Filament Fiber vs. Staple Fiber Construction?

 Some

-Carpets are made with a Continuous Filament fiber which is basically one long
+Carpets are made with a Continuous Filament fiber which is basically

-never-ending strand of fiber.
-Carpets made with a Continuous Filament will have either
+Carpets made with a Continuous

 Continuous Filament) or "CFN" (Continuous Filament Nylon) shown on